backand/docs/docs/apidocs/files/index.md

 }
 ```

-### Angular client code
+### Angular Client Code
-We have created a simple example in Angular to experience the upload functionality.
+We created a simple example in Angular to experience the upload functionality.
 You can execute the below code in [codepen](http://codepen.io/backand/pen/ZQaYEV)

 HTML